salemba/s6s/README.md

 A sophisticated drag-and-drop canvas built on React Flow allows users to design complex directed acyclic graphs (DAGs).
 The editor supports branching logic, parallel execution paths, and real-time validation of node configurations.

 ### Secure Vault
 The platform includes a built-in Credential Manager that handles sensitive data (API keys, database passwords, certificates).
-All secrets are encrypted using AES-256-GCM with rotating master keys.
+All secrets are encrypted using a hybrid approach: standard AES-256-GCM for speed and compatibility, augmented by ML-KEM-1024 (Kyber) for quantum-resistance.
+This ensures data remains secure even against future "harvest now, decrypt later" attacks by quantum computers.
 Access to credentials is governed by strict Role-Based Access Control (RBAC) policies.

+### Post-Quantum Cryptography (PQC)
+s6s is one of the first automation platforms to integrate NIST-standardized Post-Quantum Cryptography.
+*   **Algorithm**: ML-KEM-1024 (formerly Kyber-1024).
+*   **Implementation**: Hybrid encryption model where data is secured by both classical and quantum-resistant algorithms.
+*   **Future-Proofing**: Protects long-lived credentials against the threat of future quantum decryption capabilities.

 ### Scalable Execution Engine
 The backend engine is designed for horizontal scalability.
 It supports a wide range of node types including: